-*CSC 378 is the first of a two course sequence (8 credit hours).
+*IT 394 is the first of a two course sequence (8 credit hours).
 It counts for both the capstone and the Junior Year Experiential Learning.
-The second course in the sequence is a special section of CSC 399.
+The second course in the sequence is IT 395.
 Both quarters must be completed to receive any credit.

 Open elective credit also is required to meet the minimum graduation requirement of 192 hours.

 Students in this degree must meet the following requirements:

 - Complete a minimum of 192 credit hours (generally 48 courses)